aravinda-1402/Federated-Learning-for-30-days/README.md

   - Completed Federated Fine-tuning of LLMs with Private Data By DeepLearning.AI [[Link]]()

 - **Day 5:**
-  - Study Differential Privacy (DP) in FL:
-    - Read "Deep Learning with Differential Privacy" (Abadi et al., 2016).
-    - Implement DP in your FedAvg setup by adding noise to gradients.
+  - Read a paper: Federated Learning Based Multilingual Emoji Prediction in Clean and Attack Scenarios.

 - **Day 6:**
   - Experiment with privacy-preserving FL: